 Master of Education (M.Ed.) in Elementary Education

-In the Master of Education program in Elementary Education at Valdosta State University you will gain a comprehensive understanding of the knowledge, research, and dominant theories of child development and learning and the application of these to the teaching of young children.
-You will master the knowledge and skills appropriate to the areas of research, learning, educational assessment, ethics, and law.
-Using this knowledge of young children, you will develop learning environments which address the intellectual, social, emotional, physical, and cultural needs of all young children.
-You will develop and implement formal and informal assessment procedures to assess child development and learning, educational environments, and curricula for early childhood education.
+In the Master of Education program in Elementary Education at Valdosta State University, students will gain a comprehensive understanding of the knowledge, research, and dominant theories of child development and learning and the application of these to the teaching of young children.
+Students will master the knowledge and skills appropriate to the areas of research, learning, educational assessment, ethics, and law.
+Using this knowledge of young children, students will develop learning environments which address the intellectual, social, emotional, physical, and cultural needs of all young children.
+Students will develop and implement formal and informal assessment procedures to assess child development and learning, educational environments, and curricula for early childhood/elementary education.

 ADMISSION DEADLINES